What exactly is alluvial mining? Put simply, it’s the mining of stream bed deposits (also known as alluvial deposits) for minerals.

 Alluvial mining for gold

-Alluvial mining for gold dates back a long time — the Romans used alluvial mining to produce gold, and in the 19th and 20th centuries, alluvial mining was made famous by the California and Colorado gold rushes, among others.
+Alluvial mining for gold dates back a long time — the Romans produced gold in this way, and in the 19th and 20th centuries, alluvial mining was made famous by the California, Klondike and Colorado gold rushes, among others.
 A variety of alluvial mining techniques were used over this time, but all relied on the same premise: using water to wash gold-bearing sediment.

 When this gold-bearing sediment is loose (gravel, for example), separation is easy.
 However, such deposits tend to have low gold concentrations.
 Conversely, when the gold-bearing sediment is consolidated, gold concentrations are higher, but extraction is more complex, with drilling and blasting required to remove overburden.

-Loose gold-bearing sediment is understandably the preference for individual laborers, while consolidated deposits require the capital and force of mining companies.
-It’s fairly uncommon to hear about alluvial gold-mining companies, but one example is Brazil Minerals (OTCMKTS:BMIX), which operates the largest alluvial processing plant for diamonds and gold in Latin America.
+Loose gold-bearing sediment is understandably the preference for artisanal miners, while consolidated deposits require the capital and force of mining companies.
+It’s fairly uncommon to hear about alluvial gold-mining companies, but one example is Guskin Gold (OTCQB:GKIN), which is engaged in gold exploration and alluvial mining in Ghana.

 Alluvial mining for diamonds